Revisiting thermodynamics at the outskirts of the Perseus cluster with Suzaku: importance of modeling the Hot Galactic gas: Discussion

 \subsection{The hydrostatic mass}

-From the best-fit power-law relations for $kT_{\rm ICM}$ and EM$_{\rm ICM}$ of the relaxed arms, we estimated the total gravitational mass assuming that the ICM is in hydrostatic equilibrium and spherical symmetry (hereafter referred to as the hydrostatic mass).
+From the best-fit power-law relations for $kT_{\rm ICM}$ and EM$_{\rm ICM}$ of the relaxed arms , we estimated the total gravitational mass assuming that the ICM is in hydrostatic equilibrium and spherical symmetry (hereafter referred to as the hydrostatic mass).
 The resultant mass profile is plotted in figure \ref{fig:mass} and the derived values of $r_{500}$ and $r_{200}$ are summarized in table \ref{tab:powerlaw2}.
 Here, we adopted the three-dimensional $kT_{\rm 3D, ICM}$ profile.
 Using the data for the relaxed arms of $r=49^\prime$--101$^\prime$, we obtained $r_{500}=59^\prime$ or 1.3 Mpc, $M_{500}=6.4\times 10^{14} M_\odot$, and $r_{200}$=84$^\prime$ or 1.8 Mpc.
 Unless otherwise stated, we adopt these values as our reference $r_{500}$ and $r_{200}$.
 This value for $r_{500}$ is consistent with that derived from the pressure profile of the Perseus cluster by \citet{Urban14}.
 Figure \ref{fig:mass} also shows a Navarro-Frenk-White (NFW) mass model \citep{NFW} with a concentration parameter, $c_{200}=4$.
 The slope of the hydrostatic mass is slightly smaller than that of the NFW mass model.
 If we adopt the slope of EM$_{\rm ICM}$ of 63$^\prime$--101$^\prime$, we get a higher hydrostatic mass by $\sim$20\%, and it becomes more consistent with the NFW mass around $r_{200}$.
 From $\sim r_{500}$ to $\sim r_{200}$, the scatter in $kT_{\rm ICM}$ and EM$_{\rm ICM}$ at a given radius is quite small.
 Excluding the W and NW arms, which are towards the filaments, the ICM in the Perseus cluster outskirts seems regular and relaxed in near hydrostatic equilibrium.